-Many of our participants see a Physiotherapist near them when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an NDIS-registered Exercise Physiologist instead.
+Many of our participants ask to see a Physiotherapist when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an Exercise Physiologist instead.

 We asked one of our Senior Exercise Physiologists, Tayla Dinuccio, to provide a breakdown of the main differences between these two allied health professions so that you can make a more informed choice that suits your individual needs.

 Exercise is the main treatment in Exercise Physiology services

 Accredited Exercise Physiologists – so called because they must be accredited with Exercise and Sports Science Australia in order to practice – are exercise specialists.

 We prescribe exercise to help manage a person’s disability, medical condition or injury, based on the participant’s goals, ability, and exercise preferences.

 The goal is to use exercise as medicine – we prescribe clinical exercise programs to increase a person’s functional capacities and quality of life, with a focus on chronic disease management.

 In contrast, Physiotherapists use mainly hands-on treatment methods, such as joint and soft tissue mobilisation, joint manipulation, and massage, often in the acute or early stages of an illness or injury.
 Unlike Exercise Physiologists, they also prescribe gait aids and mobility devices.

 The entire four-year university degree (often four-and-a-half or five years if doing a Bachelor degree followed by a Master degree) of an Exercise Physiologist is dedicated to learning about exercise as medicine.
 As such, we have a far greater level of knowledge than other allied health professionals about the human body and the benefits of exercise, particularly in relation to chronic health conditions.